hctel/angleiron/readme.md

 ## Client App

-Two versions of the client are available:
+Two versions of the client are available on the github:

-- `clientapp`: the current main client application.
+- `clientapp`: the oldest version coded with dotnet 4.8, which serves as a stable base for the application.
+Unfortunately, this version was not designed with modern UI/UX principles in mind, and it may not be suitable for new development.
 - `ClientAppRemake`: an alternative or redesigned version experimenting with new UI/UX concepts.

 Both clients consume services from the `serverapp` and provide user interfaces to interact with the system.

 ---

-## Merchand App
+## Merchant App

 The `merchandapp` project is responsible for the merchant-facing application.
 It provides a user interface for merchants to manage their products, view transactions, and interact with customers.